atmire/RIOXX/README.md

 It is not possible to create a new funder during the submission, only existing funders can be selected.
 Refer to section [7.
 XMLUI only: Load Fundref authority data](#XMLUI-only) in the Patch Installation procedures to learn how to load funder data into DSpace.

+## license reference ali:license_ref<a name="license_ref"></a> ##

+The input forms customisations provide an input field to specify the license reference that is exposed by RIOXX.
+This input field uses metadata field rioxxterms.licenseref.uri to store the license reference.

+The Creative Commons license submission step has been enabled to provide a fallback for the custom rioxxterms.licenseref.uri field.
+The license selected in this step is stored in metadata field dc.rights.uri.

+If a DSpace item does not have a rioxxterms.licenseref.uri value, the dc.rights.uri value is used as fallback.

+A DSpace item will not be available in RIOXX if both metadata fields rioxxterms.licenseref.uri and dc.rights.uri are empty.

 # Patch Installation Procedures <a name="Patch-installation-procedures"></a>#